devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Child → Parent = Outputs
 ```

-## 80. Providers — What to Remember
+## 80. Providers, What to Remember

 - Provider block and aliasing
 - `required_providers`